lamir-workshop/lamir_hackathon/docs/ch1_intro/music.md

 2. **Cultural Significance**: These traditions are vital to their respective cultural identities, making them important targets for specialized music analysis tools.
 3. **Potential for Adaptation**: The repetitive and well-structured rhythmic elements in these genres allow models to adapt effectively with minimal annotated data.

----

-#### Examples and Visualizations

-**[Placeholder for pictures and audio examples]**
-- Include spectrograms illustrating samba's dense texture and candombe's clave-driven structure.
-- Provide audio clips of typical samba and candombe rhythms to demonstrate their unique qualities.

-This section contextualizes the beat tracking methodology within the rich cultural and rhythmic landscapes of samba and candombe, paving the way for effective adaptation of MIR techniques to these traditions.